suifengls/ft-lis/README.md

 2. checksum relationship map:

-        checksum X <------ checksum P <------ checksum Z
+        checksum X *------ checksum P *------ checksum Z
                                 |
-                                ↓
+                                *
-        checksum R <------ checksum Q
+        checksum R *------ checksum Q

 3. check checksum X only, ideally

-        Assume not error in proconditioning z=Br

-        if cksQ* is incorrect -> cksR* is incorrect -> cksZ is incorrect(next iteration)
+        if cksQ is incorrect -> cksR is incorrect -> cksZ is incorrect(next iteration)

-        if cksZ* is incorrect -> cksP* is incorrect -> cksX is incorrect
+        if cksZ is incorrect -> cksP is incorrect -> cksX is incorrect

 4. check checksum of X and R, practicaly

+        Assume no errors in proconditioning z = Br

-		step 3 is insufficient to detect all the error in all vectors
+		step 3 is insufficient to detect errors in all vectors

 		add checking cksR